salesforce/runway-browser/LANGUAGE-GUIDE.md

 Various collection types are baked into the compiler.

+Arrays are fixed length.

+The following collections are of varying length (up to a fixed limit) and present similar interfaces:
+- Set: no duplicates, no ordering
+- MultiSet: allows duplicates, no ordering
+- OrderedSet: no duplicates, preserves insertion order
+- Vector: allows duplicates, preserves insertion order

 #### Arrays

 Arrays are of fixed size and capacity and contain values of uniform type.
 They